 Football: Holders Liverpool face Atletico in Champions League last 16

-NYON, Switzerland: Holders Liverpool will return to the scene of last season's Champions League triumph after they were drawn against Atletico Madrid in the last 16 of the competition on Monday (Dec 16).
+NYON, Switzerland: Holders Liverpool will return to the scene of last season's Champions League triumph after they were drawn against Atletico Madrid in the last 16 of the competition on Monday (Dec 16) and Manchester City face 13-time winners Real Madrid.

 Jurgen Klopp's side will travel to the Wanda Metropolitano, where Liverpool lifted the trophy in June, for the first leg of their tie against three-time runners-up Atletico.

-"The task is going to be difficult because we have an opponent that are the reigning champions," said Atletico director Clemente Villaverde.
+"The task is going to be difficult because we have opponents who are the reigning champions," said Atletico director Clemente Villaverde.

 "They are the champions, they have all the assets to be called the best team in Europe.
 We will have to use all our hard work and our experience.
 We know they are not going to make it easy."

-Pep Guardiola's Manchester City, who are trying to win a first Champions League crown, will meet record 13-time European champions Real Madrid for a place in the quarter-finals.
+Pep Guardiola's City, who are trying to win a first Champions League crown, face a tough task against Real, the record winners of Europe's top club prize, for a place in the quarter-finals.

+The two clubs met in the 2015-16 semi-finals, the furthest City have progressed in the tournament.
+That tie was won 1-0 on aggregate by Madrid.

+"It is a difficult one, of course.
+Real Madrid have won 13 times so they are the best," City director of football Txiki Begiristain told BT Sport.

-Barcelona will play Napoli for the first time as the Catalan giants, five-time European champions, attempt to move on from last season's painful semi-loss to Liverpool.
+Barcelona will play Napoli for the first time as the Catalan giants, five-time European champions, attempt to move on from last season's painful semi-final loss to Liverpool.

+Napoli appointed Gennaro Gattuso as coach last week after Carlo Ancelotti was sacked just hours after a 4-0 win over Genk which sent the Italian side into the last 16.

 Italian champions Juventus and Cristiano Ronaldo will fancy their chances of overcoming French side Lyon, who lost captain Memphis Depay to a season-ending injury Sunday.